Music Performance, Bachelor of Music

 - In order to declare a Music Major, you must apply and be accepted to the School of Music.
 Please visit the School of Music website.

-Take at least the following 88 units with a Grade of "C" or better in all music courses:
+Take at least the following 88 units.
+Courses with a prefix of MUS or MUP must be completed with a Grade of "C" or better.

 Core Requirements (42 units)